PhillipRothenbeck/tsunami_lab/documentation/source/chapters/assignment_7.rst

     }

-If there are older checkpoints, but you want to recalculate everything, there is a command line flag :code:`flag einfügen bitte` which can be used to ignore the existing checkpoints.
+If there are older checkpoints, but you want to recalculate everything, there is a command line flag :code:`C` which can be used to ignore the existing checkpoints.

 .. code-block:: c++

-    ./build/tsunami_lab/ chile_250m.json -FLAG
+    ./build/tsunami_lab/ chile_250m.json -C

 We do not delete old checkpoint files using the code, as this is eventually done by hand.